In 2023, These Databases Will Be the Most Used

 Oracle

-To Be Applied by: Honeywell, Samsung Electronics, Wells Fargo, and PNC Bank
+Implemented By: Honeywell, Samsung Electronics, Wells Fargo, and PNC Bank

 MariaDB

-To Be Applied by: AWS, Azure, RHEL, and Ubuntu
+Implemented By: AWS, Azure, RHEL, and Ubuntu

 Redis

-To Be Applied by: Weibo, Pinterest, Snapchat, Craigslist, and Twitter
+Implemented By: Weibo, Pinterest, Snapchat, Craigslist, and Twitter

 MongoDB

-To Be Applied by: Stack, Uber, and Lyft.
+Implemented By: Stack, Uber, and Lyft.

 SQLite